Energy · Manufacturing pulse

 What manufacturing energy costs.

-U.S. manufacturing energy costs: industrial electricity price for every state on a tile map, plus natural gas, diesel, and crude, each with a six-month
+U.S. industrial electricity price by state on a tile map, plus natural gas, diesel, and crude, each with a six-month projection versus the EIA outlook.

 Headline energy benchmarks